How do you start a new song from scratch?

 - Sit down with your keyboard ready and synthesizer plugin open

-- Look for a crazy preset
+- Look for a preset that you really like

 - Go nuts